-Smallmouth bass populations are very good at Navajo Lake, Ute Lake and Conchas Lake.
-These lakes provide good opportunities to catch large fish.
+Smallmouth bass populations are very good at Navajo Lake, Ute Lake and Conchas Lake-and though more abundant at Navajo, any of these lakes provide good opportunities to catch large fish.
 Smallmouth bass typically gravitate near rocky areas and ledges.
-Fish in these locations during spring and fall months for best fishing.
+Fishing around these locations spring through fall is suggested.